sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 With the following arguments:

 ```
+# Arguments Mandatory:
 --env: Environment to use with credentials (access_token, access_token_secret, consumer_key, consumer_secret)
---file: File to hydrate (CSV with a column named tweet_id)
+--file, --f: File to hydrate (CSV with a column named tweet_id)
 ```

 The data will be saved in the following path: